Get

 Image Credit: Annette Meyer, Pixabay

 Cat whiskers have follicles like other hair, but they’re thicker, longer, and coarser than their body hair.
-In addition, their roots are three times deeper, making them much more sensitive than regular hairs.
+In addition, their roots are embedded deeper in the skin and richly supplied with nerves and blood vessels, making them much more sensitive than regular hairs.
 In fact, cat whiskers are as sensitive as your fingertips.

 The location of the whiskers directly relates to their purpose.
 They are fine-tuned sensory devices that help a cat understand the world around it.
 When they feel air or an object against them, the sensitive hairs vibrate and stimulate the nerves in the hair follicles.

 Cats also use their whiskers to keep their body in balance.
-They have special sensory organs called proprioceptors located on the ends, which send messages to the brain to understand the orientation of the body and limbs.
+They have special sensory organs called proprioceptors within the follicles, which send messages to the brain to understand the orientation of the body and limbs.

 Why Don’t Cats Like Their Whiskers Touched?